Self-Employed Retirement Plans Birmingham, AL

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that permits entrepreneurs to set aside a portion of their self-employment income.
-Contributions must come from an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) allocate.
+Plan Overview: SEP IRAs serves as a retirement savings option that enables self-employed individuals to contribute a percentage of their net earnings.
+Contributions must come from an employer, so, as a independent business owner, you (the employee) would not be able to contribute above the 25% you (the employer) allocate.
 If you have employees, you must contribute the same amount for them as you do for yourself.
-You may choose to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-SEP IRAs works well for businesses that experience periods of inconsistent earnings.
-Compared to other retirement options, SEP IRAs are free of expensive setup or ongoing fees.
+You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
+This type of plan may be ideal for entrepreneurs facing fluctuating revenue streams.
+Unlike other plans, SEP IRAs are free of costly startup or administrative fees.

 • 25% of compensation, or